Top 30 Mistakes DIYers Make When Remodeling a Kitchen

 One of the biggest kitchen renovation mistakes is choosing your appliances last.
 It may be more fun to plan the cabinet layout and countertops first, but always choose your major appliances first and then build the plan around those dimensions.
 You’ll be disappointed if you order cabinets and then find out that you only have room for a 24-inch-wide oven.
 Here’s what to look for in a new fridge.

 Forgetting to Have Fun

 A little laughter and lighthearted humor is a must during any remodeling project.
 Remember, remodeling your kitchen is supposed to make you happy, so let down your guard a little bit and allow the mistakes and mishaps to slide off your back as much as you can.
 Also, be sure to let your creativity shine!
 Go for a bold backsplash or try a multi-material kitchen island to help create a space that doesn’t take itself too seriously.
-Check out these 10 tips for a happy kitchen remodel.

 Letting the Project Strain Relationships

 This is rather grim, but according to Business Insider, 12 percent of couples consider getting a divorce while renovating their home!
 One lawyer has even said he’s seen more divorces over remodeling projects than from extramarital affairs.
 Whether that’s true or not, remember that people always come first.